Level Design Master Class: All in One Complete Course

 Section 6: Maps, Level Breakdowns, and Design Document

 In this section, we will look at the work that must go into building a level.
 It's not just jumping in an engine and playing around.
 When a very distinct level curve is set, and the pacing is determined, some work must be done to create the flow efficiently.
 We will look at how the ramping difficulty in terms of using mechanics, ingredients, and enemies.
 How to design gameplay beats to get a fell of the level.
 Creating a 3 act structure inside our level.
 How our level fits inside the structure of the pacing and mixing all the ingredients to make a high level.
 I will showcase some excellent level design examples where this is represented in and explain how this affects how a gameplay sequence is created.

 Section 7: Composition in Level Design

-This is one of the theories of substantial sections in the course.
+This is one of the theories heavy sections in the course.
 We will not only talk about how to theoretically use Layers (foreground, background, and center of interest), but we will also learn how to design key observation parameters such as low angle, flat angle, high angle, etc...
-We will create all of these examples inside of Unity/ Unreal game engine in practice, to get a better understanding of how effective these types of components can affect a player.
+We will create all of these examples inside of the Unity/ Unreal game engine in practice, to get a better understanding of how effective these types of components can affect a player.
 After that, we learn how to distribute the visual weight inside a scene through asymmetric, symmetric compositions.
 Finally, we will talk about some details that can be used and things that can catch a player's eye.

 Section 8: Guiding the Player